Different Roof Styles:

 A vertical roof style is the perfect option for people who live in extreme climates.
 Since it has a taller vertical frame, a vertical roof adequately protects your belongings from any rain, snow, or wind.

 How to Choose the Right Size:

-When buying a carport or RV cover, choosing the right size is one of the most important factors.
+When buying metal carports or RV metal covers, choosing the right size is one of the most important factors.
 That’s why it’s essential to understand different sizing.

-We offer carports and RV covers from 12’ to 50’ wide.
-Typically, people who plan on using their carport or RV cover for personal use purchase a building anywhere from 12’ to 26’ wide.
+We offer metal carports and metal RV storage buildings from 12’ to 50’ wide.
+Typically, people who plan on using their carport or metal RV garages for personal use purchase a building anywhere from 12’ to 26’ wide.
 In order to get an idea of what each size can accommodate, here is a general list:

 - 12’ – one standard-size vehicle